grafana/mimir/docs/sources/mimir/configure/configure-otel-collector.md

 ## Prometheus remote write

-For remote write, use the [`prometheusremotewrite`](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/exporter/prometheusremotewriteexporter) exporter in the Collector:
+For remote write, use the [`prometheusremotewrite`](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/exporter/prometheusremotewriteexporter) exporter in the Collector.

-In the `exporters` section add:
+In the `exporters` section, add:

 ```yaml
 exporters: